 6 Selection of 3D Source Content

-In order to evaluate 3D experience in various circumstances, the content should cover a wide range of 3D videos.
-In particular, 3D content with a variety of depth and motion should be used for accurate assessment.
+In order to evaluate 3D visual experience and other terms defined in this Recommendation in various circumstances, the content should cover a wide range of 3D videos.
+In particular, 3D content with a variety of texture, depth and motion should be used for accurate assessment.

 The 3D test sequences should be selected according to the goal of the test and recorded on a digital storage system.
 When the experimenter is interested in comparing results from different laboratories, it is necessary to use a common set of source sequences to eliminate a further source of variation.

 The selection of the test material should be motivated by the experimental question addressed in the study.
-For example, the content of the test sequences (sport, drama, film, etc.) and their spatiotemporal characteristics should be representative of the programmes delivered by the service under study.
+For example, the content of the test sequences (sport, drama, film, etc.) and their spatiotemporal and depth characteristics should be representative of the programmes delivered by the service under study.

 6.1 Visual comfort

 Excessive disparity/parallax causes visual discomfort possibly because it worsens the conflict between accommodation and vergence.
 Therefore, it has been suggested that to minimize the accommodation-vergence conflict, the disparities in the stereoscopic image should be small enough so that the perceived depths of objects fall within a “comfort zone”.
+[Editor’s Note: Further studies required.
+In particular, how to compute DoF.
+Subjective tests show the “comfort zone” is delimited by the Depth of Field (DoF) of the human eye.
+For typical 3DTV viewing conditions, DoF=±0.2 diopters is used as a common threshold.]

 The selected stereoscopic test sequences content should be normally comfortable to watch.
 The visual comfort of stereoscopic images depends critically upon the disparity contained in the image.
 The visual comfort of stereoscopic images depends also upon the subject’s inter-pupilary distance and the viewing distance.

+[Editor’s Note: Further studies required.
+In particular, how to compute DoF.
+To reduce bias due to the presence or feeling of visual discomfort on 3D source test material, it would be interesting to calculate the depth range of each scene in diopter unit to know whether the scene is in accordance with the comfort zone requirement.
+The depth range around the screen plane can be calculated in diopter unit knowing the maximum crossed and uncrossed horizontal disparities and the viewing conditions.]

 6.2 Spatial and temporal information

 The selection of test scenes is an important issue.
 In particular, the spatial and temporal perceptual information of the scenes are critical parameters.
 These parameters play a crucial role in determining the amount of video compression that is possible, and consequently, the level of impairment that is suffered when the scene is transmitted over a fixed-rate digital transmission service channel.
 Fair and relevant video test scenes must be chosen such that their spatial and temporal information is consistent with the video services that the digital transmission service channel was intended to provide.
 The set of test scenes should span the full range of spatial and temporal information of interest to users of the devices under test.